ricallinson/deuce/README.md

 		init.yaml
 		init.js

-If __YUI3 Offline__ encounters one of these at server start it will use the values defined there in place of its defaults.
+If __Deuce__ encounters one of these at server start it will use the values defined there in place of its defaults.
 Below are the currently supported keys;

 	# The URL to use for loading YUI
 	url: "./yui/yui/yui.js"